skullface/awesome-acnh/README.md

 ### Gameplay
 * [**Travel Guide**](https://jeffreykuiken.nl/acnhtg/): iOS app to serve as your pocket companion while playing; listing bugs and fish available to catch _right now_, with location, size and sale prices; inventory of villagers and all items including fossils, art, K.K.
 Slider songs, and flowers. `⭐️ strongly recommended`
+* [**AC Helper**](https://apps.apple.com/us/app/ac-helper/id1508764244?ls=1) [:octocat:](https://github.com/Dimillian/ACHNBrowserUI): A free iOS app available on the app store for iPhone, iPad and MacOS.
+Configureable dashboard to track your fishes, bugs, collection progress, active events, daily tasks, todos and much more.
+Music player for K.K.
+Slider's songs - plays when app is in background!
+Full catalog browser with filter, sorting and search.
+Villagers list.
+Spotlight support for fishes, bugs, fossils and art. iCloud sync for collection progress, lists, tasks and todos.

 * [**Critterpedia (1)**](https://critterpedia.moppler.co.uk) [:octocat:](https://github.com/Moppler/Critterpedia): Mobile-first web app listing bugs and fish available to catch _right now_, with location and sale price.
 * [**Critterpedia (2)**](https://critterpedia.nharox.com) (**in Beta**) Another Critterpedia tool with a grid format.
 Also shows Fossils and Art.
 You can select the items you have already found/donated and have them saved in the webapp to the Collection tab.
 * [**Mystery Tour Islands guide**](https://wuffs.org/acnh/mysterytour.html): All of the possible Nook Miles island layouts and the probability of landing on them.